jevangelista/d3_lightning_talk/README.md

 * A JavaScript library for data visualization
 * Uses HTML, CSS, JavaScript, and SVG languages
+* Creates SVG objects, styles them, adds transitions
+* Large data sets can be easily bound to SVG objects using D3.js functions to generate rich text/graphic charts and diagrams.
+* D3.js API contains several hundred functions, which are grouped in logical units (please refer to D3 API Reference below)
+* The data can be in various formats, including JSON, csv, or geoJSON
 * D3 is extremely fast, supports large data sets and dynamic behaviors for interaction and animation

 ### SetUp: